 If you pay for an eligible expense out of pocket, you can reimburse yourself with your FSA.
 Save your receipt and submit it through your provider’s online portal.
 Money will be moved from your FSA back into your pocket.

 Even simpler, your provider might offer an FSA card.
 FSA cards are basically debit cards that are tied to your account.
 When you go to pay for eligible services or products, you can pay for it directly with your card.
 No need to worry about reimbursement!
+Ask your employer or provider for specific details on reimbursement and use of funds.

 What happens at the end of year